pellcorp/creality-wiki/docs/config_overrides.md

 !!! tip

     You should run the CONFIG_OVERRIDES macro every time you make any changes to either your own custom cfg or conf files, or make changes to any core config files.
-There is no process monitoring your config directory for changes, this is Simple AF after all, and automatically doing stuff is not simple af!

 !!! note